okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 Since your frontend code isn't yet attaching a token to the request, the `TodoController` is responding with 401 Unauthorized (access denied).

-Open up `actions.js` once more and add a small function that attaches the user’s token to the HTTP `Authorization` header:
+Open up `actions.js` once more and add a small function at the top that attaches the user’s token to the HTTP `Authorization` header:

 ```js
 const addAuthHeader = async (auth) => {